Day in a Pilgrims life.

 I have talked to many people regarding walking the Camino and the “stories” they have told themselves about why they “can’t do it” are generally filled with fear of the unknown.

-Here is a snapshot of what a day as a Pilgrim looks like to support you to step outside of your comfort zone, start to imagine yourself on Camino, and put the fear where it belongs IN THE PAST!
+Here is a snapshot of what a day in a Pilgrims life looks like to support you to step outside of your comfort zone.
+Start to imagine yourself on Camino, and put the fear where it belongs IN THE PAST!

 Get up, shower, get dressed then prepare your feet for the day, protect them with creams, bandages, dressings, tapes however you feel most comfortable (research before you go), ensure this becomes a daily ritual along with sunscreen!
 You will be walking all day out in the open in some stages where there is little or no shade, your feet deserve the attention and the sun is deceiving it may look overcast, however, best to protect.